DevOpsDaysTLV/2019-zen-and-the-art-of-multi-cloud/levels/06_k8s/README.md

 Browse again to http://localhost:9999/ui/ and see the new nginx service synced to kubernetes

 # Let's join out of (K8s) cluster machine to the party
-Connect with SSH to ooc-client machine ( the one from the previous level ) Notice that the following command will fail
+Connect with SSH to ooc-client machine ( the one from the previous level ) and sudo -i Notice that the following command will fail
 ```sh
 kubectl get pods
 ```

-Back to your laptop - get ARN of the IAM Role of the instance And add it to aws-auth configmap
+Get ARN of the IAM Role of the instance (ooc client)

+Back to your laptop

+Add it to aws-auth configmap
 ```sh
 EDITOR=vi kubectl edit cm aws-auth -n kube-system
 ```